-Chop the carrots roughly and add them to a sturdy pot with some butter (or olive/coconut oil).
+Chop the carrots roughly and add them to a sturdy pot or dutch oven with some butter (or olive/coconut oil).
 Cook these over medium heat until they start to soften and brown (8-10 minutes) and then add the curry powder and onions.
 It’ll start smelling good.

 If you’ve ever read a soup recipe on this site you’ll know that I always warn against blending hot liquids.
 It really is best to let the soup cool and then blend it in batches to avoid hot splatters everywhere.

 If you make enough soups, grabbing an immersion blender is probably a good investment because then you can just blend the soup in the pot.
 Clean-up is easier and you don’t have to wait for it to cool down!

 Once the soup is blended, season it with chili sauce and salt and pepper.
 I gave a really wide range for the chili sauce amount in this soup.
 Two tablespoons is a good start for a little heat and chili flavor, but please do up that amount if you are a chili fan.